smith478/medical-summarization-and-transcription/README.md

 # Medical summarization and transcription

-This repo will contain explorations on using LLMs and ASR to process different types of medical data
+This repo will contain explorations on using LLMs and ASR to process different types of medical data.

 ## Getting started